GGmorello/serverless-ml/project/README.md

 3. Run on Colab on CPU the `dogs_inference_and_eval.ipynb` notebook to evaluate the model and see some results.

 We did an Huggingface Space to generate images on demand accessible [here](https://huggingface.co/spaces/gianTheo/dog_gans).

+To see the full pipeline check `gan_dogs.ipynb`, which is a combination of the three notebooks above and has training logging with losses per epoch and images for each epoch.